Delaware Temporary Assistance for Needy Families (TANF) #

 Medicaid provides medical assistance to eligible low-income Delaware’s families — children, parents, pregnant women, whose income is insufficient to meet the cost of necessary medical services.

-As Delaware is expanding Medicaid coverage, low-income uninsured adults between the ages of 19 and 65 who are previously ineligible may now gain coverage under the ACA.
+As Delaware is expanding Medicaid coverage, nearly all uninsured adults and parents in Delaware between the ages of 19 and 65 with income up to 138% of the poverty level may gain coverage.

 Where do I apply for Medicaid in Delaware?